1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What foods should I avoid if I have Barrett's Esophagus?

-Avoid spicy, acidic, and fatty foods as well as caffeine, chocolate, and citrus, since these can worsen acid reflux and esophageal irritation.
+Avoid spicy, acidic, and fatty foods, caffeine, chocolate, and citrus fruits, as these can worsen acid reflux and esophageal discomfort.

-What medications are used to manage Barrett's Esophagus?
+What medications are used to treat Barrett's Esophagus?

-Proton pump inhibitors (e.g., omeprazole) are the first-line therapy to reduce stomach acid and promote healing of the esophageal lining.
+Proton pump inhibitors (e.g., omeprazole) are commonly prescribed to reduce stomach acid and promote healing of the esophageal lining.

-Where can I find expert Barrett's Esophagus care near me?
+Where can I find specialized care for Barrett's Esophagus?

 Related Blogs